Megan Callahan

 Biography

-During her two-year artist diploma with the Boston University Opera Institute (2018-2020), Ms. Callahan explored her passion for contemporary American works through her performances as Estelle Oglethorpe in John Musto’s Later the Same Evening, the title role in Tobias Picker’s Dolores Claiborne, as well as the role of Gertrude Stein in Tom Cipullo’s After Life.
+During her two-year artist diploma with the Boston University Opera Institute, Ms. Callahan explored her passion for contemporary American works through her performances as Estelle Oglethorpe in John Musto’s Later the Same Evening, the title role in Tobias Picker’s Dolores Claiborne, as well as the role of Gertrude Stein in Tom Cipullo’s After Life.

-Ms. Callahan holds a Performance Studies Certificate in Opera Performance from the Boston University Opera Institute where she studied with Penelope Bitzas, as well as a Master of Music in Opera Performance degree from The Boston Conservatory where she studied with Dr. Rebecca Folsom.
+Ms. Callahan holds a Performance Studies Certificate in Opera Performance from the Boston University Opera Institute where she studied with Penelope Bitzas, as well as a Master of Music in Opera Performance from The Boston Conservatory where she studied with Dr. Rebecca Folsom.
 She also holds a Bachelor of Music in Voice Performance, magna cum laude, from the University of North Carolina at Greensboro, where she studied with Dr. Carla LeFevre.

 In the press